 By Saumya and Sanya Seth

-Saumya and Sanya Seth are students of economics at Ashoka University.
+Saumya and Sanya Seth are currently students at Ashoka University

 Image credits – https://www.npr.org/2021/03/28/981653888/emotions-money-and-what-it-means-to-be-financially-whole